 SSD Cache & SYSMark 2012

-Final scores are given, and this time we did not do a ‘conditioning run’ which would have allowed most of the data be pre-loaded into the cache drive, which would skew results a bit.
+This time we did not do a ‘conditioning run’ which would have allowed most of the data to be pre-loaded into the cache drive, which would skew results a bit.
 Instead, we took the mean of three runs of each test.
 This gives us an idea of the overall performance of an SSD cache drive after it has been in use for some time.

 Because so many common tasks are done in this suite, this is probably the most meaningful result for most people.
 And as you can see, the SSD cache performs extremely well, giving a huge performance boost over a standard mechanical HDD.